HadiSoufi/LizardAutomation/README.md

 # What this is
-A simple script that automatically syncs a Kasa smart strip and some dimmer bulbs to a day/night cycle anywhere in the world.
+A simple script that automatically syncs some Kasa dimmers to a day/night cycle anywhere in the world.
 I keep reptiles, so I use this to simulate a more natural environment in their enclosures than what off-the-shelf solutions provide.
 I designed the script to be ran on a dedicated server such as a Pi Zero W, but you can run it anywhere as long as it's on the same network as your hardware.

 # Setup
-**Requires** Python 3.10, a Kasa Smart Strip, and at least one Kasa Smart Dimmer
+**Requires** Python 3.10, at least one Kasa Smart Dimmer
 1. Install requirements.txt
 2. [Follow the guide here to get your Kasa device information](https://python-kasa.readthedocs.io/en/latest/)
-3. Modify the config section so that it accurately reflects your setup and needs
+3. Modify the config file so that it accurately reflects your setup and needs
 4. Run the script

 # Existing solutions